 Wales were the first team to book their place in the last eight, producing an outstanding performance to leave Australia in disarray.

 In Paris, meanwhile, Ireland and South Africa thrilled in a heavyweight clash of contenders that could yet serve as a preview of this year’s final.

 And then there’s Antoine Dupont’s injury, which threatens to derail home hopes.
 How has all of the action in France affected our power rankings?

 Here, The Independent assesses how every nation stacks up as the World Cup rolls on.
 Get all the latest rugby betting sites offers here and sign up to bet365 using The Independent’s unique bonus code by clicking here.

 Rugby World Cup power rankings

-Ireland’s colossal effort against South Africa bumped them up to the top of our rankings, where they remain this week.
-There is still little to choose between the top four, but Andy Farrell’s side just keep on answering every question posed to them.
+There’s a new nation at number one, with Ireland’s colossal effort against South Africa bumping them up to the top of our rankings.
+There remains little to choose between the top four, but Andy Farrell’s side just keep on answering every question posed to them.
 Now, it is a matter of handling a pressure game against Scotland – but Ireland have shown few signs of stress thus far.